 Figure 9: How effective, or ineffective, is the SSAC in performing its role?
+Number of Survey Respondents: 74

 We also asked both interviewees and survey respondents to comment on the effectiveness of SSAC's advisory process.
 Figure 10 shows that 53% of respondents found the SSAC's advisories, in particular, to be either very effective or effective.